danwatt/bibcompact/README.md

 * Version 3 : Encode the lexicon using a prefix tree, continue encoding integer lookups using Huffman codes
 * Version 4 : Same as 3 but use a simpler trie structure
 * Version 5 : Starting to implement the concept of stopwords, three separate "files"
-* Version 6 : WIP: Attempt "bigrams" and "skips"
+* Version 6 : WIP: Attempt to add "bigrams" to the stop word file
+* Version 7 : WIP: Attempt to add "skips" to the search word file

 ## Work in progress stats